swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Proposed Solution

-We propose that the constraint prohibiting the use of some protocols as types be lifted.
+The constraint prohibiting the use of some protocols as types will be lifted.
 As a result, boilerplate code in many projects - especially libraries and frameworks - will be significantly reduced.

 ### Detailed Design

-Should this proposal be accepted, the compiler would no longer differentiate between protocols that don’t have `Self` or associated type requirements and those that do.
-However, some restrictions would apply to the use of requirements referencing associated types as seen in the below examples.
+The compiler will no longer differentiate between protocols that don’t have `Self` or associated type requirements and those that do.
+However, some restrictions will apply to the use of requirements referencing associated types as seen in the below examples.

 #### Examples: